zackmwangi/lemoniced/README.md

 - >**Check Database queries** - to ensure database queries are not the source of the latency.
 Joins and complex queries are the first suspects if the request invokes such.
 - >**Analyze internal/external service dependencies** - inter-service delays are a potential source of latency due to network-level delaysespecially on calling third-party APIs.
 - >**Inspect the event loop** - Check if our code is invoking unforeseen events which could result in thread-pool exhaustion and degraded performance
-- >**Inspect middleware and third-party libraries** - to ensure we are using up-to-date versions that are performant enough
+- >**Inspect middleware and third-party libraries** - to ensure we are using up-to-date versions of third-party libraries that are performant enough.
+Middleware should also perform minimal operations to avoid introducing per-request latency.s
 - >**Use a caching layer** - such as Redis to reduce latency on data potentially fetched on every request without changing
 - >**Monitor and log the infra** - to identify potential resource constraints